LewisYoul/thermostat-final/README.md

 * You can ask about the thermostat's current energy usage: < 18 is low-usage, < 25 is medium-usage, anything else is high-usage.
 * (In the challenges where we add an interface, low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.)

+We chose to use these bullet points as our user stories for the development of the app.

 ## <a name="approach">Approach</a>

+Prior to this week I had never used JavaScript before.
+I therefore used this week be become familiar with OO design while generating the business logic for the thermostat.
+This was achieved through test driven developent using Jasmine.

 ## <a name="execution">Execution</a>